mark-me/mapping-dependencies/log_config/README.md

 - Logs are printed to **stdout**
 - Logs are written to a rotating file named `log.json`

+### Log Rotation Configuration

+By default, logs are written to a rotating file named `log.json` using a RotatingFileHandler.
+The rotation parameters—such as maximum file size (maxBytes) and the number of backup files to keep (backupCount)—are configured with default values.
+These defaults can be overridden in the `logging_config.py` file, allowing you to customize the log rotation behavior to meet your requirements.

 ### 3. What gets tracked

 Only logs at level `WARNING` or higher are tracked in memory by the custom `IssueTrackingHandler`.
 This allows you to: